yahiakala/notalone-app/README.md

 ## Set up a GitHub Account

-If you do not have a GitHub account, create one by following the instructions on the [GitHub website](https://github.com/).

-After creating your account, set up SSH with your GitHub account by following the instructions in this [GitHub guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+After creating your GitHub account, set up SSH with your GitHub account by following the instructions in this [GitHub guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

-## Fork this Repo

-Click on the top right of this repo to fork it to your own account.

 ## Set up Amoni